Dust and Light In the Wild!

 - Southern California readers can join me at the fabulous San Diego genre bookstore, Mysterious Galaxy, on Sunday, August 10 at 2pm.
 We can talk.
 I could read, if you like (I certainly like.
 Reading is my favorite gig!)

 - The Broadway Book Mall will host me in Denver on Saturday, August 23 at 2pm.
-I'll be joined by my friend and a wonderful writer, Laurey Patton, author of a new fantasy adventure call The Talent Sinistral.
+I'll be joined by my wonderful friend and a wonderful writer, Laurey Patton, author of a new fantasy adventure call The Talent Sinistral.

 Stay tuned to my appearances page for more fall events.
 And keep watch here or sign up for my newsletter to get details of my online launch events!